raskolnikoff/noesisnoema-pipeline/README.md

 ### 1. Creating Chunks & Embeddings (RAGpack Generation)

 Use the dedicated notebook to process your documents into tokenized chunks and generate embeddings suitable for retrieval-augmented generation workflows.
 This is the primary recommended approach for preparing textual data.

+**RAGpack Output Format:** Every RAGpack `.zip` file now includes the following files:

+- `chunks.json`: The tokenized text chunks.
+- `embeddings.npy`: The embeddings in NumPy binary format.
+- `embeddings.csv`: The embeddings in CSV format.

+- `metadata.json`: Metadata associated with the chunks and embeddings.

+The inclusion of `embeddings.csv` is intentional to provide easier integration with Swift, macOS, iOS, and other platforms where CSV is more broadly supported than `.npy` files.

 ### 2. Converting Models to GGUF Format (Model Preparation)